This was based on a misunderstanding of autism, and a misunderstanding of which IQ tests work for us.

 Some countries, and some States, were still assuming autism looks like a low IQ and definitely male.

 The only way some females got diagnosed is if they also had a LD, and also had some pretty unusual behaviour.
 The rest weren't discovered, weren't measured.
 Or were routinely told they couldn't possibly be autistic, and turned away by the first professional they saw.

 Then, there's how we measure IQ for autistic people.
-We'd often been using the wrong tests.
+We'd often been using the wrong tests, it seems.
 Using a Raven's test, the IQ results for autistic people are way higher than we'd realised, for many.
 Here's a chart where people realised the error.
 Bit technical, so feel free to skip this explanation: Four sets of bars.
 Each shows a different IQ test.
 First two bars in each group of four is the results of female and male autistic people.
 Second two bars in each group of four is the results of female and male non-autistic people ('controls').

 The first three IQ tests showed a whacking great difference between autistic people and the non-autistic ones.
 But look at that Raven's test.
 Hardly any difference at all.
 Have we been accidentally putting a lot of autistic people into the 'intellectual disability' group when in fact their IQ is pretty normal?

 It's all quite a challenge, eh?

-So....as far as we can tell from the Scottish data, about 15 out of every 100 autistic people also have a LD.
+So....as far as we can tell from the Scottish data, about 15 out of every 100 autistic young people also have a LD.
 And the rest do not.
 But if you're older, it's become clear from wider research that there's more chance of you being missed from diagnosis, because of the myths.
 Maybe, if we used the right IQ test, it would be even less than that 15%.
 I suspect it'll be no different to the rest of the population, to be honest.
-About 2%.
 But I can't prove it....yet...

 A lot of what we thought we knew about autism has been wrong.
 A lot of the alleged costs of autistic people was based on the old data about low IQs.
 A lot of the assumptions about our abilities and employability was based on those old myths, too.
 Autistic people who can read and write are routinely told that there is a mythical 30-50% of autistic people who cannot communicate at all.
 And, on that basis, anything we say is only representing one of two more-or-less equally big groups of people.
 Mmm.
 Every person needs enabling to communicate, and the needs of each person matter.
 But we don't need to invent huge numbers of profoundly intellectual disabled autistic people, do we.

 We need to stop scaremongering about autism.
 If you have an autistic child, it's very likely they can lead a lovely life - of varying sorts, if found, evaluated correctly, and enabled and supported properly.
 I've seen too many parents brought to absolute hysteria about 'all autistic people are dribbling wrecks incapable of doing more than crayoning, who will live in nappies forever!!'.
 Not a pleasant way to describe anyone, let alone with such inaccuracy.
 Just rude, really.
 Incidentally, autistic people are no more likely to be incontinent than anyone else, and an awful lot of adult women in the general population have degrees of incontinence, for example.
 Are they leading awful lives?
 Generally not.
 Though it would be great if science could do more to assist, of course.

 Let's do better, eh?
 We can.
 And we will, together.